ALIM23700/University-Assistant-Fullstack/README.md

 ---

 ## ⚙️ Setup Instructions
 This showcase repo does not contain the actual code.

-To run the project locally, please check the individual repositories:
+This repository serves as a showcase for the project.
+The source code is maintained in separate frontend and backend repositories.

+Follow the instructions in each repository to set up and run the project.

 - **Frontend:** [FullstackUniversity_Assistant-Frontend](https://github.com/ALIM23700/FullstackUniversity_Assistant-Frontend)
 - **Backend:** [FullstackEcommers_Backend](https://github.com/ALIM23700/FullstackEcommers_Backend)